GoMarketMe/gomarketme-swift/README.md

 switch result {
 case .success(let verification):
     if case .verified(let transaction) = verification {

+        // RevenueCat user or don't have access to the transaction?
-        await goMarketMe.syncTransaction(transaction: transaction) // <- add this line for faster processing }
+        // Use the following instead: await goMarketMe.syncAllTransactions(). await goMarketMe.syncTransaction(transaction: transaction) // <- add this line for faster processing }
 }